 I warn you, I’m not a content marketer fresh out of college who just did some quick research on the topic.
-I’ve actually lost hundreds of thousands of dollars due to conversion rate issues.
+And I’ve actually lost hundreds of thousands of dollars due to conversion rate issues.
 (Possibly millions).
-I’m here writing this post so you can learn from my mistakes, and so you’re less likely to lose the money I did.
+I’m here writing this post so you can learn from my mistakes, and so you’re less likely to lose your money like I lost mine.

 What is conversion rate?

 In my terms, it is the following:

 The percentage of visitors who take a desired action.